A nonsymmetric version of Okounkov's BC-type interpolation Macdonald polynomials: Interpolation theorem for -symmetric Laurent polynomials

-for the symmetric interpolation Laurent polynomial with respect to the principal specialization \eqref{eq:14} of $\tau$ (see Definition \ref{th:5}).
-We use the same notation for $n=1$, but with $t$ omitted.
-Then, by Definition \ref{th:5}, \eqref{eq:8} and \eqref{eq:14}, $R_\la(x;q,s,t)$ is a symmetric Laurent polynomial of degree $|\la|$ such that
+the $BC_n$-type interpolation Macdonald polynomial of degree $\la\in\La_n^+$. \end{definition} The specialization $\tau=st^\rho$ of the parameters $\tau$ is called the {\it principal specialization}.
+By Definition \ref{th:5} and \eqref{eq:8}, $R_\la(x;q,s,t)$ is the $\textup{BC}_n$-symmetric Laurent polynomial of degree $|\la|$ such that